-In addition to routine tests and other measures of achievement, students in grades 3-8 will take state-mandated assessments, such as the LEAP, in the following subjects:
+In addition to routine tests and other measures of achievement, students in grades 3-8 will take statemandated assessments, such as the LEAP, in the following subjects:

 - Mathematics, annually in grades 3-8.

 - English and Language Arts, annually in grades 3-8.

 - Science, annually in grades 3-8.

 - Social Studies, annually in grades 3-8.

+- Algebra 1

+- Geometry

+- English 1

+- English II

+- Biology

+- US History

 Successful performance on the reading and math assessments in grades 4 and 8 is required by law, unless the student is enrolled in a reading or math course intended for students above the student's current grade level, in order for the student to be promoted to the next grade level.
+(Colleen Stearn researching to determine if this is still accurate).